 Would it surprise you to learn a Red Fox is your neighbor?
 Even in the city?
 Could Red Foxes be visiting your yard?
-Possibly!
-They often stay put when urbanization takes over their habitat, remaining just out sight as the city builds around them.
+Yes!
+They often stay put when urbanization consumes their habitat, remaining just out sight as the city builds around them.
 The common phrase “smart as a fox” isn’t an empty one.
 Red Foxes are clever and resourceful, so they simply exchange their country-bumpkin ways for the life of a city slicker.
 That might mean calling your yard home, where they quietly rest out of sight by day and stealthily sweep it at night for edibles.

-The United States is home to five species of foxes, the Red, Gray, Arctic, Swift and Kit.
-When we think of “fox,” however, isn’t it the Red Fox that usually comes to mind?
-They’re the most widely distributed land carnivores on earth and also the one most often seen in our cities.
+The U.S. is home to five species of foxes, the Red, Gray, Arctic, Swift and Kit.
+But, when we think of ‘fox,’ isn’t it always the Red Fox that comes to mind?
+It is, after all, one of the most widely distributed land carnivores on earth and also the one most often seen in our cities.

 The Red Fox looks like a little dog, with a long, pointed snout and triangle-shaped ears.
 It typically has white hair under its neck and on its chest.
 The ears, legs and feet are dark-brown to black.
 However, despite their name, Red Foxes aren’t always red.
 They usually have red or reddish hair, but, variations do occur, running from light-yellowish to deep auburn-red.

 Adults have at least 12 different calls and their babies produce eight.
 Sounds include sharp barks, yaps, yells, raspy “chirps,” howls, purrs, trills and screeches.
 Some of them are rather plaintive, but the tiny barks of the babies are much like the sounds of our own happy puppies.
 (Listen to fox vocalizations.)

 Although obviously canine, Red Foxes share many characteristics with cats, including long, sensitive whiskers on their face; long, thin teeth; eyes that have slit pupils and shine in the dark.
 They also stalk and pounce on prey similarly, and use their paws in a cat-like way to capture and pin prey.
 Like cats, they kill prey with a piercing bite rather than biting and shaking prey as most other canines do.
 They sit and sleep with their tail curled about their body, as cats do.
 They even show similarity in fights, by fluffing their hair, arching their backs and charging an opponent sideways.